davidycliao/flaiR/README.md

 ### Citing the Contributions of `Flair`

 This R wrapper is built upon the work of the `Flair` research team at Humboldt University of Berlin.
-If you use this tool in academic endeavors, I recommend citing their research article, [Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf).
+If you use this tool in academic research, I recommend citing their research article, [Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf).

 ```
 @inproceedings{akbik2018coling,